leorusLao/gantt/README.md

-jQueryGantt
+Gantt
 ===========
-jQuery Gantt editor has been written by Roberto Bicchierai and Silvia Chelazzi
+Gantt editor has been written by Roberto Bicchierai and Silvia Chelazzi

 These are some key features:
 * jQuery based 3.2